 A first suburb of Greater Cincinnati, the Village of Golf Manor was incorporated in 1947, prior to that a part of Columbia Township.
-Just over one-half square mile in size, approximately 3,600 residents (~1,600 households, 897 families, 1,800 housing units) call Golf Manor home and enjoy the benefits of our own professional police and service departments.
-The Village is served by the Little Miami Joint Fire and Rescue District for fire and emergency medical services.
+Just over one-half square mile in size, approximately 3,800 residents (~1,573 households, 1,823 housing units) call Golf Manor home and enjoy the benefits of our own professional police and service departments.
+The Village is served by the Deer Park-Silverton Joint Fire District for fire and emergency medical services.

 Cradling the northwest corner of Losantiville Country Club, Golf Manor was so named because of its proximity to several historic golf courses, including Maketewah , Avon Fields and the former Crest Hills Country Club.
 The neighborhood is built on an oasis of rich farmland where wild roses and honeysuckle gave way to streets named after many of the founding families, including Wiehe, Stover, Hammel, Pieper, Kellerman, and Engle (Englewood).